eProsima/Integration-Service-docs/docs/technical.rst

 In both cases, the transformation function parses the :class:`inputData`, modifies it at will and stores the result into :class:`outputData`.
-See the :ref:`examples` for some already working implementations.
+See the :ref:`Dynamic Types example` for some already working implementations.

 Bridge Library
 --------------